BCusack/Seon/Whitepaper.md

 ### **Introduction**

+The Seon Project envisions a transformative approach to AI companions, drawing inspiration from Brandon Sanderson's 2005 fantasy novel Elantris (Sanderson, ).
+In Elantris, Seons are etherial, sentient beings linked to an individual.
+These entities are deeply personal and serve as companions or advisors to their bonded humans, embodying themes of connection and purpose within the story's rich world-building.

-The Seon Project envisions a paradigm shift in the realm of AI companions.
-The projects draws from the fantacy genres specifically Brandon Sanderson's 2005 Book Elantis - shifting beyond the current landscape of task-oriented virtual assistants to create ethereal, personalized, and proactive AI entities designed to deeply understand, support, and seamlessly integrate into an individuals daily life as mentioned in the book.
+This shifts beyond the current landscape of task-oriented UI computer bound virtual assistants to a new paradigm of ethereal, personalised, and proactive AI entities designed to deeply understand, support, and seamlessly integrate into an individuals daily life as mentioned in the book.

 A Seon aims to foster a strong and meaningful connection with the individual, ultimately contributing to a healthier and happier life.
 This white paper will work to delve into the core functionalities, key features, and technical considerations that distinguish the Seon, with a particular emphasis on the future of AI communication, passive companionship, personalized support, memory management, and secure information handling.
 This exploration will draw upon current research in artificial intelligence, human-computer interaction, and related fields to contextualize the Seon's potential impact.